TobikoData/sqlmesh/docs/guides/models.md

 To view the DAG, enter the following command:

-`sqlmesh dag`
+`sqlmesh dag FILE`

-The generated files (.gv and .jpeg formats) will be placed at the root of your project folder.
+A file containing your project's DAG will be placed at the root of your project folder.
+Save this file using the `.html` extension and open it in your browser to view.